 You can use olive oil in marinades, over pasta and substitute it for butter on bread.
 We sauté vegetables with olive oil and of course use it on all our salads.
 Read on for more information about how to follow a Mediterranean-style eating plan.

-Can You Help Your Brain by Eating Like a Spaniard or an Italian?
+Can You Help Your Brain by Eating a Mediterranean Diet?

 Heart disease is not the only chronic health problem that might be forestalled with a tasty menu full of vegetables, fruits, fish, legumes, nuts and olive oil.
 PREDIMED data also demonstrate that those on an olive oil based Mediterranean diet are less likely to develop dementia or cognitive problems (Journal of Neurology, Neurosurgery and Psychiatry, Dec., 2013).
 Perhaps that is because those in the Mediterranean diet groups were less likely to suffer a stroke (Diabetes Care, Aug., 2013) A stroke results from damage to the circulatory system in the brain.
 Such damage can also lead to cognitive decline.